graphcore-research/track-and-visualize/README.md

 `requirements-dev.txt`.

 ## Usage
+See `example-notebooks` folder quickstart example to tracking with `torch`, `jax` and creating interactive visualizations.
 ### Track
 The first step in diagnosing an issue is extracting the pertitent data (which you can subsequently visualize).